carrierm/Orion-Web/README.txt

 			- scripts			--> javascript files for use throughout
 			- styles				--> stylesheets
 			- WEB-INF
+				- classes
+					- jdbc.properties		--> jdbc connection properties for hooking to your database

 To get started, ensure that the maven build tool is installed and configured properly on your system.
 Once complete, cd to the directory the code was checked out to where the 'pom.xml' build file exists.